Fundamentals-Projects/BowTiesApp/README.md

 # DressesApp

 This project is similar to the "Bow Ties" project from the book "Core Data by Tutorials Fourth Edition" Aaron Douglas, Saul Mora, Matthew Morey and Pietro Rea; in this case, I did it with Dresses.

 This is implemented in the version of iOS 14.5 where the main difference with respect to the book is in the initialization of the managedContext.
-In the book example, pass the managed object context from class to class via a property in the appDelegate Class.
+In the book example, the managedContext it passes from class to class through "application" property in the appDelegate Class.

 In my case, it doesn't work this time, because I get a error unwrapping the managedContext variable and I'm no sure why, maybe with a better understood I will try like a porperty.